Darko Miličić: Personal life

-On May 23, 2009, Miličić married Zorana Markuš.
-They have a daughter and two sons.
-His wife is a fashion designer and sister of deceased Serbian criminal Marko Markuš.
+On 23 May 2009, Miličić married Zorana Markuš.
+They have a daughter (b.
+2009) and two sons (b.
+2010 & b.
+2012).
+His wife is a fashion designer and the sister of deceased Serbian criminal Marko Markuš.

 In 2010, Miličić paid for a trip and treatment in China for five Serbian children with Batten disease.
 In April 2011, inspired by the actions of former NBA player Ron Artest, Miličić auctioned up his 2003–04 championship ring, his championship belt gifted to him by Rasheed Wallace, raffle tickets, and an all-expenses paid trip to an NBA Finals game to raise money for children with Batten disease.

 Miličić is a supporter of the Ravna Gora movement, and has tattoos of World War II Chetnik leaders Nikola Kalabić and Momčilo Đujić on his stomach, and Draža Mihailović and Brane Bogunović on his back.
-In late 2013, he expressed his support for far-right politician Vojislav Šešelj.
+In late 2013, Miličić expressed his support for far-right politician Vojislav Šešelj.

 A folk song was made in his honour by the Bosnian Serb duo Žare i Goci.
 In March 2024, Miličić stated that he is a fan of KK Crvena Zvezda and is a member of the Assembly for KK Crvena Zvezda on the Jao Mile podcast.